Skip to main content

 • Secure Supply Chains: Identifiers assist the trade industry with authenticating and verifying supply chain actors, helping companies to manage risk in their supply chains and ensure compliance with emerging requirements and mandates.

-• Whole-of-Customs Coordination: Identifiers could be leveraged by CBP and PGAs to drive harmonized risk decision-making across the U.S. government—thereby enhancing predictability, lowering costs, and creating opportunity for additional facilitation benefits for compliant trade.
+• Whole-of-Customs Coordination: Identifiers could be leveraged by CBP, FDA, and other PGAs to drive harmonized risk decision-making across the U.S. government—thereby enhancing predictability, lowering costs, and creating opportunity for additional facilitation benefits for compliant trade.

 • Shape the Future of GBI-Enabled Traceability: Participant feedback shared throughout the GBI Test will inform the ongoing evolution of GBI, including enhancements to better meet industry and government’s supply chain traceability needs.